Masai Mara Safari in Kenya – Everything You Need to Know

 Our vehicle was a four-wheel jeep that fit a group of seven people and two guides in the front row.
 The roof of the jeep was opened all the time so you could stand up and view the wildlife close but in a safe space.
 There was always sufficient water in the jeep for us to drink; we brought our own snacks to share.
 There was no air conditioning inside the jeep.

 The last two days when I was not in Masai Mara, we visited a Masai Village and then our group was taken to the Nakuru National Park.
-I checked myself into a hotel in the late afternoon, walked around the town of Nakuru, explored the residential areas, and had conversations.
+I checked myself into a hotel in the late afternoon, walked around the town of Nakuru, and explored the residential areas.

 We spent the last morning in Nakuru National Park, where we saw a more concentrated group of creatures, all surrounded by a wild open plain and the serene Nakuru lake.
 My last morning passed lazily in this remote national park that was beautiful and nearly empty.